scrabbletank/farhome-rules/rulesdoc.md

 #### Attack (5 AP)
 Make a single weapon attack against a target creature.
 The actual damage, range, and effects of an attack depend on the individual weapon.
 Unarmed attacks use Strength and use a wound die to determine if the attack deals damage.

 To make an attack you must succeed an attack roll vs the targets defense.
-You roll normal dice equal to your Strength/Dexterity, depending on what attribute the weapon uses.
-If you are proficient, improve a number of normal dice to proficient dice equal to your proficiency.
 If you have more successes vs the targets defense you hit.
 Draws are in favor of the defender.

 ##### Grapple
 Instead of making an attack you can attempt to grapple a creatrure.
 Make an atheletics check against a creatures Strength or Dexterity save, their choice.
 On success the creature is grappled.
 While grappling a creature your move and sprint speed are reduced to 1 and cannot be increased, however the grappled creature is dragged with you.